BS in Kinesiology Physical Education EC-12

 FallSemester Credit Hours

-ED 311Teaching and Learning for Social Change (EL) minimum grade of 'C' required3
+ED 311Growth and Development for EC-12 Grade minimum grade of 'C' required3

 ED 321Secondary School Methods minimum grade of 'C' required3